Contents

 single-processor and distributed systems.
 This is the main

-the hard real-time requirements.
-All the offset-based and the
+meets the hard real-time requirements.
+All the offset-based

 and global EDF